Cable Technician: Job Duties & Requirements

 Most cable service providers will provide training to new employees who have a high school diploma, but some job seekers enroll in training programs offered by technical schools and community colleges.
-Most programs last between five weeks to two years depending on the depth and breadth of the material and cover subjects like basic electrical engineering, telecommunications, physics and mechanical engineering.
+Programs can last up to five years depending on the depth and breadth of the material, and the programs cover subjects like basic electrical engineering, telecommunications, physics, and mechanical engineering.

 Skills Required for a Career as a Cable Technician

 Cable Technicians need to have a high level of manual dexterity and need to have a strong background in math and science.
 They also need to be good communicators and should be able to solve problems independently.

 Economic and Career Outlook for Cable Technology